1976: Radcliff Materials Inc. (hat tip to sevfiv of Arch-ive.org)

 2005: Holiday Inn Hotel & Suites (demolished this year and used for land for Alexan Silber)

-1998: Wellesley Inn & Suites (opening according to Yahoo!
+1998: Wellesley Inn & Suites (opening according to the now-defunct Yahoo!
 Travel)

 2005: Wellesley Inn & Suites (closed and covered with graffiti by August, demolished soon after, may have closed in 2004)